ParisaMousavi/MobileNet/SaliencyDetection.md

 - **Motion saliency**
 - **Objectness**

-Static saliency -> this class of saliency detection algorithms relies on image features and statistics
+Static saliency -> this class of saliency detection algorithms relies on image features and statistics to localize the most interesting region of an image.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQyNzc4NTYwNSwtMTAyOTQ3Nzg2OF19
+eyJoaXN0b3J5IjpbLTM0NjI0NzI3MiwtMTAyOTQ3Nzg2OF19
 -->